 They are blown dry with cold air.
 The actual roasting process for hot air roasting only takes about 2-3 minutes.

 Hot air roasting is primarily designed for large quantities of coffee because it is the more efficient method.

 The entire roasting process is significantly faster due to the high temperatures, as is cooling with water.

 However, this roasting process is not very gentle on the coffee bean and does not provide the best results.

 Due to the high heat, the beans are brown on the outside, but still, light on the inside.
 Some even burn.

-The use of water can also destroy the roasted coffee.
+The use of water can also destroy roasted coffee.
 If the beans absorb too much moisture during quenching, this can evaporate later during storage.
-As a result, even more, flavours are lost.
+As a result, even more, flavors are lost.

 However, the radical drop in temperature during cooling often causes the beans to burst (so-called breakage), which expands under the influence of the cold.